 Frequently Asked Questions

 We will be distributing equipment upon your arrival to campus.
 You will be given time to pack your belongings into the frame pack (HOP) or dry bag (ROP), if you choose to rent one, prior to departure.
-Sleeping bags and frame packs (HOP) are $5.00.
+Sleeping bags and frame packs (HOP) are $10.00.
 Drybags (ROP) and bicycles (BOP) are free of charge.
-Equipment rentals can be paid via check made out to "Columbia University," with "COOP Rentals" in the memo line.
-Payments can be made upon arrival, or can be mailed to:
+Equipment rentals can be paid at time of registration.

 Our menu is vegetarian-friendly.
 In fact, all of our meals are vegetarian, with an option of tuna or the popular meat-stick.
 Vegans can also work with our menu, which consists of lots of rice, beans, fruits and veggies.
 While most of our food is kosher, we do not keep a kosher kitchen on the trail.
 Accommodations can be made for gluten allergies.
 If you have concerns about your diet, please email us.